oyranos-cms/oyranos-cms.github.io/wiki/Oyranos_FeatureWish.md

 ### Default Profiles

--   naming of ECI profiles to something FOGRA corresponding (Chris Murphy and others on OpenICC)
+-   (done) naming of ECI profiles to something FOGRA corresponding (Chris Murphy and others on OpenICC)
--   most ECI profiles are replaced with Argyll created ones
+-   (done) most ECI profiles are replaced with Argyll created ones
 -   (done) remains to relicense or replace the eciRGB ones
 -   country specific settings